Contracts are the backbone of any business relationship, but even the most carefully drafted agreements can be breached.

 A breach of contract is when a contractual party fails to fulfil their obligations as agreed under the relevant contract.

-When a breach of contract occurs, the non-breaching party may pursue different types of remedies depending on matters such as the severity of the breach.
+When a contract is breached, the non-breaching party may pursue different types of remedies depending on the severity of the breach.
 For instance, they might seek to end the contract, claim damages, or obtain other remedies.

 However, disputes can often arise over whether an action or inaction constitutes a breach, its severity, impact, and the appropriate remedies.
-Seeking advice from a dispute resolution solicitor can help assess whether there has been a breach of contracts, and which remedies your business could pursue as a result of the breach.
+Seeking advice from a dispute resolution solicitor can help assess whether there has been a breach of contract and which remedies your business could pursue due to the violation.

 What can your business do following a breach of contract?